Ad Image

 RSA

 Description: RSA offers its clients a suite of integrated risk management, identity access & management, threat detection, and omnichannel fraud prevention solutions.
-These solutions can help organizations manage risk in the evolving digital era by integrating technologies, uniting stakeholders, turning risks into rewards.
+These solutions can help organizations manage risk in the evolving digital era by integrating technologies, uniting stakeholders, and turning risks into rewards.
 Its IAM platform, SecurID, equips users with the access management and identity governance capabilities they need without compromising on security, ease of use, or overall convenience.

 SailPoint